 Sightseeing at Grace: Monday through Saturday 10 am – 5 pm

 Experience the wonder of Grace Cathedral.
-Enjoy our newly curated engaging visitor journey that features the cathedral’s history, its place as a San Francisco icon, building elements, and art from our collection, including works by Gabriel Loire, Charles Jay Connick, Ansel Adams, Narcissus Qualgiata, Keith Haring and Lorenzo Ghiberti.
+Enjoy our newly-curated engaging visitor journeys, one focused on Highlights and another on Architecture.
+These tours feature the cathedral’s history, its place as a San Francisco icon, building elements, and art from our collection, including works by Gabriel Loire, Charles Jay Connick, Ansel Adams, Narcissus Qualgiata, Keith Haring and Lorenzo Ghiberti.

 There are bookable entry slots every 15 minutes throughout the day.
 Please arrive as close as you can to your ticket time.